-Washington: US President Donald Trump today denied having told a leading US daily that he shared a "good relationship" with North Korean leader Kim Jong-un, asserting that he was "falsely" quoted in the "fake news" story.
+Washington: US President Donald Trump on Sunday denied having told a leading US daily that he shared a "good relationship" with North Korean leader Kim Jong-un, asserting that he was "falsely" quoted in the "fake news" story.

 In an interview on Thursday, 'The Wall Street Journal' reported that Trump had developed a positive relationship with the North Korea's leader despite their differences.

 "I probably have a very good relationship with Kim Jong Un.
 I have relationships with people.
 I think you people are surprised," Trump was quoted as saying in the interview.